atharva-25bec10031/introduction-to-problem-solving-project/README.md

 Handles invalid inputs gracefully

-Technologies / Tools Used
+Technologies / Tools Used:

 Python 3

 Standard Python libraries (input, print, list, tuple)

-Steps to Install & Run
+Steps to Install & Run:

 Clone or download the repository:

-git clone:
+git clone

-Ensure you have Python 3 installed: python --version
+Ensure you have Python 3 installed.

 Run the program: python expense_tracker.py

-Instructions for Testing
+Instructions for Testing:

 Enter valid expenses (e.g., 2000 Shoes, 1200 Food) and check if they appear in the list.